-The mission of DCF is to ensure the safety, permanency and well-being of children and to support families.
+In partnership with New Jersey's communities, DCF will ensure the safety, well-being, and success of New Jersey's children and families.

 DCF's child welfare practice seeks to achieve three primary outcomes for children and families: safety, permanency, and well-being.
 These outcomes are based on what the professional research supports as the most critical outcomes for our work and include the six outcomes for which the federal Child and Family Services Review (CFSR) holds us accountable.